Info-Commit: Information-Theoretic Polynomial Commitment: Preliminaries and Problem Statement

-\item {\bf Efficient verification}.
-The two functions {\bf Verify} and {\bf Recovery} must run in sublinear time in $d$. \item {\bf Efficient evaluation}.
+where the term $o(1)$ vanishes as the finite field size $q$ grows. \item {\bf Efficient Verification}.
+The two functions {\bf Verify} and {\bf Recovery} must run in sub-linear time in $d$. \item {\bf Efficient Evaluation}.
 The running time of {\bf Eval} must be comparable to the time required for evaluating the polynomial $f$, i.e., linear in $d$. \item {\bf (Information-theoretic) Privacy}.
-After running {\bf Commit} and {\bf Eval} for $m$ different inputs $x_1,\cdots,x_m$, the verifier should only learn $\rho = O(poly(m))$ symbols over the field about the coefficients of the polynomial $f$, regardless of his computation power but under the bounded storage assumption.
+After running {\bf Commit} and {\bf Eval} for $m$ different inputs $x_1,\cdots,x_m$, the verifier should only learn $\rho = O(\mathrm{poly}(m))$ symbols over the field about the coefficients of the polynomial $f$, regardless of the verifier's computation power.
 Importantly, $\rho$ should be independent of the degree of the polynomial.
+That is, we must have

 \end{itemize} \end{definition}